XPRNetwork/ts-smart-contract-docs/src/contract-sdk/examples.md

 ---
-description: A collection of Proton examples
+description: A collection of XPR Network examples
 ---

 # Example Contracts

-A collection of Proton Smart Contract examples
+A collection of XPR Network Smart Contract examples

 ## Beginner examples